Stringy Stability of Charged Dilaton Black Holes with Flat Event Horizon: Discussion

 We now comment on further work to be done in this area.
 Firstly, since magnetic field is an important parameter in many condensed matter system, it would be interesting to study also the Seiberg--Witten stability for charged dyonic dilaton black holes which are asymptotically AdS.
 These black holes are solutions to Einstein-Maxwell theory coupled to a dilaton-axion field.
 While holography of such black holes have already been studied, (see. e.g. \cite{GLKPTW}), complication may arise since dyonic dilaton black hole solutions cannot be embedded into supergravity theory except for $\alpha=0,\sqrt{3}$ \cite{Nozawa}.
-Also of importance is, as we have just remarked, higher order corrections to gravity is important to understand extremal charged dilaton black holes.
-Therefore it will be of relevance to consider for example asymptotically AdS charged dilaton black holes with Gauss-Bonnet term \cite{GOT, OT} and study their stability.
+Also of importance is, as we have just remarked, higher order corrections to gravity is important to understand the extremal magnetically charged dilaton black holes [at least in the asymptotically flat case with spherical topology].
+Therefore it might be of relevance to consider for example asymptotically AdS charged dilaton black holes with the Gauss-Bonnet term \cite{GOT, OT} and study their stability.
 In addition, in \cite{fbh}, it was pointed out that a squashed toral black hole is extremely \emph{fragile}, a term coined in \cite{fbh} to describe the fact that even the tiniest non-trivial deformations of the squashed flat black hole leads to instability in Seiberg-Witten sense, it would be interesting to consider the effect of dilaton on the fragility of these black holes.
 Another natural generalization to consider would be to extend the present work to arbitrary spacetime dimension more than or equal to 4.

 Lastly, it is important to further understand Seiberg--Witten instability in the case where the action is only negative for finite range of coordinate radius $r$.
 As discussed at the beginning of this Section, presumably the emission of branes will back-react on the spacetime metric.
 In most contexts of cosmology \cite{MaldacenaMaoz}, even finite amount of ``negative reservoir'' for the Seiberg--Witten action is very severe because in cosmology spacetime cannot ``change into something else'' whereas black holes can, e.g. by losing mass, charge, angular momentum, etc. and eventually settle down to a ``nearby solution''.
 Therefore, it is important to investigate how exactly this is achieved, and to determine the conditions for ``nearby solutions'' to exist.
 However we do not know how to do so quantitatively.
 The fact that this type of behavior can arise for relatively simple black hole spacetime in Einstein-Maxwell-Dilaton theory makes these questions even more pressing to resolve.
 We will return to this question in future work.
 Finally we should discuss robustness of our present work.